The Competition shall be known as the Pembroke

 (b) In a tie, each side to score 10 points, plus any bonus points;

-1 points if their total is within 50 runs of that of the side batting first;
+points if within 40 runs, 1 point if their total is within 50 runs of the side batting first;

 plus in each case any bonus points.

-The side batting first will receive the remainder of the 15 points, from a minimum of 10 to a maximum of 15, plus, in each case, any bonus points.
+The side batting first will receive any of the remaining points plus any bonus points.

 (d) Bonus points (awarded for performances in each innings and whatever the result of the match):-